Metcalf Sprints

 Hamrah Arts Club Project

 Project Description: Launched in 2021, Hamrah Arts Club is an independent creative mentorship program for refugee-status youth, fostering solidarity between refugee, asylum-seeking, and immigrant communities and creating a network of support through creative expression.
-Interns may support finalizing the project’s website that is already designed and built, and prepare it for launch.
-Some responsibilities include proofreading, transcribing audio to text, loading data on the website, PR (creating written and designed content), and SEO optimization.
-Interns will be working with UChicago Lecturer, Nazafarin Lotfi , Department of Visual Arts
+Interns supported finalizing the project’s website and prepared it for launch.
+Responsibilities included proofreading, transcribing audio to text, loading data on the website, PR (creating written and designed content), and SEO optimization.
+Interns worked with UChicago Lecturer, Nazafarin Lotfi , Department of Visual Arts.

 Hollister Incorporated